MooersLab/MooersLabWebpage/index.md

 We also use remotely the [Pete supercomputer](https://hpcc.okstate.edu/pete-supercomputer.html) at Oklahoma State University in Stillwater 80 miles to the north.

 Our other area of interest that is computationally intensive is the structure-based drug design targeting RNAs in our trypanosome work and proteins important in RNA editing, influenza, and cancer.
-The protein work is done collaboration with colleagues at OUHSC and Texas A&M University.
+The protein work is done in collaboration with colleagues at OUHSC and Texas A&M University.
 We also develop software tools to ease the production of molecular graphics images with PyMOL.

 In summary, our work is blend of wet bench and in silico work the uses a combination of little science and big science tools.